nuta/operating-system-in-1000-lines/website/en/02-assembly.md

 > [!TIP]
 >
-> In C, stack operations are implemented by the compiler, so you don't have to write them manually.
+> In C, stack operations are generated by the compiler, so you don't have to write them manually.

 ## CPU modes